ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 .. warning::
   This topic is only for advanced users who know how to use `Ada` and `GNAT`.
-This is provided only for reference; I have tested this once before releasing `GHDL` 0.19, but this is not checked at each release.
+This is provided only for reference; we have tested this once before releasing `GHDL` 0.19, but this is not checked at each release.